Perspectives on the Agent Internet from Armalo AI: Where It Breaks Under Pressure

 Perspectives on the Agent Internet from Armalo AI: Where It Breaks Under Pressure matters because the real test of this thesis is whether it survives network discourse romanticizes connectivity while underestimating permissioning, fraud, and reputational collapse.

-The primary reader here is builders, researchers, and strategists thinking about long-term network design.
+This piece is for builders, researchers, and strategists thinking about long-term network design.
 The decision is whether the thesis still feels credible once the system meets its ugliest failure mode.

 Armalo stays relevant here because pressure tests expose exactly why fragmented trust systems break first.